nikkeijin/LINE-API-PHP/README.md

-# LINE Messaging API SDK for PHP
+# LINE BOT - PHP Starter

-The LINE Messaging API SDK to develop bots using LINE Messaging API.
+This is a simple PHP starter code for building LINE bots using the LINE Messaging API.
+The code is designed to handle Follow Events and Text Message Events.

 ## Installation